astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 #### Support for latest Astronomer Certified Patch Releases

-In addition to support for Airflow 1.10.14, Astronomer v0.16.15 also includes support for the latest versions of existing minor releases:
+In addition to support for Airflow 1.10.14, Astronomer v0.16.15 also includes support for the latest patch versions of existing Astronomer Certified images:

 - [1.10.12-2](https://github.com/astronomer/ap-airflow/blob/master/1.10.12/CHANGELOG.md)
 - [1.10.10-6](https://github.com/astronomer/ap-airflow/blob/master/1.10.10/CHANGELOG.md)
 - [1.10.7-16](https://github.com/astronomer/ap-airflow/blob/master/1.10.7/CHANGELOG.md)

-For instructions on how to upgrade to the latest patch version of any release, refer to [Upgrade Airflow](https://www.astronomer.io/docs/enterprise/v0.16/customize-airflow/manage-airflow-versions).
+For instructions on how to upgrade to the latest patch version of a release, refer to [Upgrade Airflow](https://www.astronomer.io/docs/enterprise/v0.16/customize-airflow/manage-airflow-versions).

 #### Support for Docker Images on Quay.io + DockerHub